Mexico–Republic of Texas relations: Continuation of conflict after Texan Independence

 Although General Santa Anna surrendered to the Texans, disputes between the two nations did not end.
 Texas claimed large portions of New Mexico they never occupied, and Mexico never gave up attempts to take back land from Texas.

 Mexican Recognition of Texan Independence

 Mexico never recognized Texas' independence.
 Instead, the Mexican government considered Texas a rebellious territory still belonging to the Mexican federation.
 By 1838, though Texas consolidated a firm hold over its eastern lands, a majority of territory claimed under the Treaty of Velasco remained under either Indian hegemony or Mexican control.
 Texas claimed the official southern and western border between the two countries to be the Rio Grande, while Mexico considered it a ridiculous compromise to even allow the eastern part of Texas to remain independent and insisted any border that may exist was at the Nueces.
 Mexico's army made frequent attempts to reclaim its territory of Texas.

+Texas-Mexico Relations and the Path to U.S. Annexation

+For most of the republic's existence, formal diplomatic relations were absent between Texas and Mexico.
+Texas made multiple attempts to obtain Mexican recognition of its independence.
+In 1839, President Mirabeau B. Lamar sent diplomatic representatives to seek recognition, a peace treaty, and agreement on the Rio Grande as the boundary; the negotiations were unsuccessful.
+Relations between the two sides remained tense, and Mexican military incursions into Texas occurred again in 1842.
+In 1845, Mexico agreed to recognize Texas independence as part of a proposed peace settlement; however, the Texas Congress rejected the offer and accepted annexation by the United States.